Amethyst-szs/MoonFlow/README.md

 On top of that, this editor introduces the Tag Wheel!
 With the press of a button, open a wheel to insert any tag into your text!
 These can display pictures, change colors, fonts, text animations, play sound effects, and way more!
 ![Preview of the text editor, showing the name of a Power Moon in Cap Kingdom](github_asset/editor_msbt_2.png)

 <sup>Picture depicting the Tag Wheel which shows (in clockwise order from the top) a color tag, font tag, font size tag, text speed tag, text pause tag, text animation tag, sound tag, controller icon tag, and picture icon tag</sup>

 ### Kingdom Editor
 The Odyssey globe screen has been recreated on your desktop!
-Pick a destination in this dynamic menu capable of expanding to more than 17 kingdoms[^1] and get customizing!
+Pick a destination in this dynamic menu capable of expanding to more than 17 kingdoms and get customizing!

-[^1]: Requires exefs patching and additional tools, [reference guide here](https://github.com/octember8/SMO-Kingdom-18/blob/main/Kingdom%2018%20Implementation%20Guide.md)
+> *Adding additional kingdoms requires exefs patching and additional tools, [reference guide here](https://github.com/octember8/SMO-Kingdom-18/blob/main/Kingdom%2018%20Implementation%20Guide.md)*

 ![Preview showing the kingdom selection menu](github_asset/home_world.png)
 <sup>Picture depicting the application's kingdom selection menu</sup>